- Find a Trail

 Across from the bridge in Council Bluffs is the former site of Dodge Park Playland.
 The park opened in 1948 as a dog racing track and later drew crowds as a popular car racing track and amusement park.
 Although the park closed in 1970, the site is preserved as parkland.
 The Iowa Riverfront Trail continues north from this site between residences and Friendship Park, another section of wooded preserve.

 The trail continues on the levee along the Missouri River until it reaches the intersection of N. 25th Street and I-29.
 Here the trail briefly cuts south before turning east along Avenue N/Nash Boulevard, where it skirts the edge of Blackbird Marsh County Preserve.
 At State Route 192, the trail continues adjacent to Big Lake Road.
-The Iowa Riverfront Trail's northern endpoint is at Big Lake Park, which is home to a large lake regularly stocked with warm water fish (great for fishing!).
+The Iowa Riverfront Trail's northern endpoint is at Big Lake Park, a popular fishing spot.

 If you are feeling particularly adventurous, you can continue north from the lake along Monument Road to the Lewis and Clark Monument.
 The site honors the pair's famous expedition in 1804, and is well worth a visit.
 Be forewarned: The ride or walk north is entirely uphill.